kaltun-dev/jujube-farm/README.md

    + Mobile

- Tested with Samsung s21, Samsung tap A7, Samsung s22 and iPhone XR.
+ Tested with Samsung s21, Huawei T3, Samsung tap A7, Samsung s22, Galaxy tab s8 ultra, and iPhone XR.
 It is responsive as intended.

    +  chrome dev tools lighthouse